day0market/pyalgotrader/docs/cta_strategy.md

 ```

-- RQDataLoading data firm：Entryvt_symbolRear，First in line will be converted toRQDataFormatsrq_symbol，byget_price()Download data function，And inserted into the database。
+- RQData loading data firm ： entry vt_symbol rear ， first in line will be converted to RQData formats rq_symbol， by get_price() download data function ， and inserted into the database .

 ```
     def query_bar_from_rq(